nliautaud/pico-users/README.md

 *Note that the directory numerical prefix is needed to ensure the Pico plugins loading order.*

-*Note that the directory numerical prefix is needed to ensure the Pico plugins loading order.*

 ## Settings

 Users, rights and others settings can be defined in Pico config file.